foxbenjaminfox/musicd/README.md

 The core idea of `musicd` is simple: you give it a file which is a queue of music to play, and `musicd` plays them, one after the other, in the background.
 Each line in your playlist file specifies one or more files to play, either directly by filename, or using any of `musicd`'s several specification options.

 Each line can specify either:
-- A file to play
+- A file to play.
-- A glob pattern of files to play
+- A glob pattern of files to play.
-- A folder from which to randomly choose a given number of files to play
+- A folder from which to randomly choose a given number of files to play.
 - A folder to play files from indefinitely.
-- A term to play the top YouTube search result of
+- A term to play the top YouTube search result of.
-- Another playlist file to include
+- Another playlist file to include.

 To play music: open your playlist in your favorite editor and queue up what you want to play. `musicd` works best if you have your music in a filesystem hierarchy which matches how you want to organize your music.

-# Dependencies
+## Dependencies

 `musicd` depends on `sox` in order to play music, and `youtube-dl` if you want to use it to play music from youtube (an optional feature).
 You can install them both with apt: